caiogeraldes/collate-rs/README.md

 4. If something does not need to be public, but the documentation is important for learning purposes, make it public, this is a literate programming project, maybe.
+5. Empty modules representing a section not yet started to be implemented must be tagged with `#[cfg(feature = "todo")]` in `src/lib.rs`.
+This is just for my workflow.